Contributing¶

 General programming knowledge: standard idioms, well-known library usage, tool descriptions derivable from imports.

-Implementation details readable from code: what a function does, what a concurrency block looks like.
+Implementation details readable from code: what a function does.
 Only the rationale for non-obvious choices belongs here.

 Changelog and docs updates¶